Arcadia-Science/readlif/README.md

 ## Note about ownership change

 In September 2024, ownership of the `readlif` package was transferred from [Nick Negretti](https://github.com/nimne), its original author, to [Arcadia Science](https://github.com/arcadia-Science/).
-In March 2025, the project was archived in favor of [liffile](https://github.com/cgohlke/liffile), which is actively developed, more robust, and more feature complete.
+In March 2025, the project was archived in favor of [liffile](https://github.com/cgohlke/liffile), which is actively maintained, more robust, and more feature complete.